 First of all, this document shares all the security issues of SDN that are specified in the "Security Considerations" section of [ITU-T.Y.3300] and [RFC8192].
-We have divided this section in two parts to analyze different security considerations for both cases: NSF with IKEv2 (case 1) and NSF without IKEv2 (case 2).
+On the one hand, it is important to note that there must exit a security association between the Security Controller and the NSFs to protect of the critical information (cryptographic keys, configuration parameter, etc...) exchanged between these entities.
+For example, if NETCONF is used as southbound protocol between the Security Controller and the NSFs, it is defined that TLS or SSH security assocation must be established between both entities.
+On the other hand, we have divided this section in two parts to analyze different security considerations for both cases: NSF with IKEv2 (case 1) and NSF without IKEv2 (case 2).
 In general, the Security Controller, as typically in the SDN paradigm, is a target for different type of attacks.
 As a consequence, the Security Controller is a key entity in the infrastructure and MUST be protected accordingly.
 In particular, according to this document, the Security Controller will handle cryptographic material so that the attacker may try to access this information.
 Although, we can assume this attack will not likely to happen due to the assumed security measurements to protect the Security Controller, it deserves some analysis in the hypothetical the attack occurs.
 The impact is different depending on the case 1 or case 2.